-- Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical - Connect to properly wired outlets any equipment that will be attached to this product. - When possible, use one hand only to connect or disconnect signal - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - Connect and disconnect cables as described in the following table when installing, moving, or opening covers on this product or
+- Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical outlet. - Connect to properly wired outlets any equipment that will be attached to this product. - When possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - Connect and disconnect cables as described in the following table when installing, moving, or opening covers on this product or attached devices.

-To Connect:
+To connect:

-- Turn everything OFF.
-1.
+- 1. Turn everything OFF.

-- First, attach all cables to devices.
+- 2. First, attach all cables to devices.

-- Attach signal cables to connectors.
+- 3. Attach signal cables to connectors.

-- Attach power cords to outlet.
+- 4. Attach power cords to outlets.

 - 5. Turn device ON.

-To Disconnect:
+To disconnect:

 - 1. Turn everything OFF.

-- First, remove power cords from outlet.
+- 2. First, remove power cords from outlets.

-- Remove signal cables from connectors.
+- 3. Remove signal cables from connectors.

-- Remove all cables from devices.
+- 4. Remove all cables from devices.